MicrosoftDocs/architecture-center/docs/cloud-adoption/appendix/azure-scaffold.md

 * Control the Administrator/Co-Administrator of a subscription as these roles have extensive permissions.
 You only need to add the Subscription Owner as a Co-administrator if they need to managed Azure Classic deployments.

-* Use Management Groups to assign [roles](/azure/azure-resource-manager/management-groups-overview#management-group-access) across multiple subscriptions and reduce the burden of managing them at the subscription level.
+* Use management groups to assign [roles](/azure/azure-resource-manager/management-groups-overview#management-group-access) across multiple subscriptions and reduce the burden of managing them at the subscription level.
 * Add Azure users to a group (for example, Application X Owners) in Active Directory.
 Use the synced group to provide group members the appropriate rights to manage the resource group containing the application.
 * Follow the principle of granting the **least privilege** required to do the expected work.